 Proper ty: metadata.hide.dc.description.provenance Examp le Value: metadata.hide.dc.description.provenance = true Inform ational Note: Hides the metadata in the property key above except to the administrator.
-Fields named here are hidden in the following places UNLESS the logged-in user has WRITE permissions on the Item: 1.
-REST API (and therefore the User Interface) 2.
-RDF (everywhere as there is currently no possibility to authenticate) 3.
-OAI-PMH server (everywhere as there is currently no possibility to authenticate) To designate a field as hidden, add a property here in the form: metadata.hide.SCHEMA.ELEMENT.QUALIFIER = true.
+Fields named here are hidden in the following places UNLESS the logged-in user is an Administrator: 1.
+XMLUI metadata XML view, and Item splash pages (long and short views).
+2. JSPUI Item splash pages 3.
+OAI-PMH server.
+To designate a field as hidden, add a property here in the form: metadata.hide.SCHEMA.ELEMENT.QUALIFIER = true.
 This default configuration hides the dc.description.provenance field, since that usually contains email addresses which ought to be kept private and is mainly of interest to administrators.